tektektek/toys-for-you/TripleRing/README.md

 This is an OpenSCAD schematic that generates a Triple Ring toy model based on your own measurements.
 The design is inspired in [this kind of toy][1] (informative usage illustration, NSFW.)

+## Usage

+ 1. Edit the values inside the OpenSCAD file and output an STL model.
+ 2. Print a low-resolution and low-density prototype model to test if it fits.
+ 3. Adjust the values if necessary, and print your final piece.

+If you try this, let me know how it went.

 ## Example measurements

 These are merely informative in case you don't feel like measuring yourself down there and just want to go in and print something.